luisprgr/Jukyout/README.md

 Jukyout
 ========================

-Similar to the Jukeboxes in the 90s, allow users to create a shared playlist of songs from YouTube to be played in a Raspberry Pi using VLC
+Similar to Jukeboxes in the 90s, allow users to create a shared playlist of songs from YouTube to be played in a Raspberry Pi using VLC

 ## Raspberry Pi Compatibility: